Skip to footer content

 Writing the File Conversion Code

 Now, let's write the code that handles the file upload and conversion.
-We'll be using a combination of IronXL, Blazor, and C# to accomplish this task.
+A combination of IronXL, Blazor, and C# will be used to accomplish this task.
 You can use IronXL to convert a CSV to an Excel file.

 Add the following code to your Index.razor file, below the div element you added earlier.